manabie-com/togo/README.md

 ## A sample “curl” command to call APIs

-- Login to get JWT token.
+- Login to get a JWT token.
 I created the mock users:
-  - free tier: the limit tasks is **5**
+  - free tier: the limit of tasks is **5**
     - username: **free1**
     - password: **password**
-  - standard tier: the limit tasks is **10**
+  - standard tier: the limit of tasks is **10**
     - username: **standard1**
     - password: **password**
-  - Since the system does not implement policy feature yet, so the user can assign any task to another user
+  - Since the system does not implement policy features yet, the user can assign any task to another user
 ```bash
 curl --location --request POST 'localhost:8080/api/v1/auth/login' \
 --header 'Content-Type: application/json' \